docsforadobe/javascript-tools-guide/4 - User-Interface Tools/automatic-layout.rst

 manager provides defaults if these are not set.
 The alignment of child elements within a container is controlled by the alignChildren property of the container, and the alignment property of the individual controls.
-The alignChildren property determines an overall strategy for the container, which can be overridden by a particular child element’s alignment value.
+The alignChildren property determines an overall strategy for the container, which can be overridden by a particular child element's alignment value.
-A layout manager can determine the best size for a child element through the element’s preferredSize property.
+A layout manager can determine the best size for a child element through the element's preferredSize property.
 The value defaults to dimensions determined by ScriptUI based on characteristics of the control type and variable characteristics such as a displayed text string, and the font and size used to display text.
 A value of -1 for either the width or height in the preferredSize value causes the layout manager to